Federal Student Loan Deferment

 Other Repayment Options

 If you do not qualify for a deferment for your Federal student loans, you can forbear your loans for up to three years instead.
 Forbearance is another way to temporarily postpone or reduce payments for a set period of time.
+While it is very similar to deferment, there are some important differences between deferment and forbearance.
 You should contact your loan servicer for more information about forbearing your Stafford, Perkins, or Parent Plus loan.

 Another option for students looking to lower their monthly payment is student loan consolidation.
 Whether you have one or multiple loans, consolidation can lower your payments by lengthening the overall term of your loan.